 Pearly Kings & Queens Harvest Festival

 The London Pearly Kings & Queens come together for this annual charity fundraising event at Guildhall Yard.
 The Pearly Kings & Queens wear elaborate outfits (dark suits covered with hundreds of bright pearl buttons in intricate patterns), and there’s traditional entertainment such as morris dancing and maypole dancing, and a parade through the streets to a service at St Mary Le Bow Church.
-This year the event is on Sunday September 16th, from midday at the Guildhall.
+This year the event is on Sunday September 29th, from 12.30 at the Guildhall.

 Cost: Free, but Harvest Festival donations are welcome.